infosec-intern/sneaky-systemd-shit/Examples/TransientUnits/TransientUnits.md

 ## Description

 This section walks through additional methods of generating systemd units outside the normal method of creating `.ini` files.
 Since there isn't a file on disk to refer to, systemd calls units created this way "transient units".

-* We'll emulate the unit file `basic.service` in most of the below examples.
+Both of these methods require either root access or interactive authentication (AFAICT via Polkit) to work.
+This seems to be an attempt to disallow scripts from creating/running units without apporpriate permissions, but I'm still investigating ways of getting around it.

 ### systemd-run